st-bender/pymipas_noxy/README.md

 **MIPAS NOx/NOy calculator tools**

-Some tools to handle MIPAS level-2 netCDF files, and to combine trace gase species to calculate
+Some tools to handle MIPAS level-2 netCDF files, and to combine trace gas species to calculate
 NOx (= NO + NO2) and NOy (= NO + NO2 + ClONO2 + N2O5 + HNO3 + HNO4)
 from the single species.